European Central Bank confirms plans for first rate hike in 11 years - KTVZ

 By Anna Cooban and Julia Horowitz, CNN Business

-The European Central Bank held off on raising interest rates on Thursday, but confirmed plans for a hike next month.
+The European Central Bank held off on raising interest rates on Thursday, but confirmed plans for a hike next month in a bid to fight inflation.

 The bank announced that it would raise the cost of borrowing by 25 basis points in July — its first rate hike in more than a decade — and said a bigger hike could follow in September “if the medium-term inflation outlook persists or deteriorates.”